-Heritage Park & Gardens offers a shaded playground, free small garden, disc golf course, & nicely shaded & paved walking path (about 1 mile each way).
-They also host an annual free Christmas event & Easter event focused mainly on children’s activities.
+Heritage Park & Gardens offers a shaded playground, free small garden, disc golf course, & nicely shaded & paved walking path (about 1.
+5 miles each way).
+They also host annual free Christmas & Easter events focused mainly on children’s activities.

-Popular pictures: along the walking trail with the sidewalk & all the trees behind you or in the gardens next to the lattice areas
+Popular pictures: Along the walking trail with the sidewalk behind you and in the gardens next to the lattice areas

-Suwannee Springs is where we head when my kids want to go swimming or when our guests ask to swim in the river.
-It has a small beach area along the river and is shallow enough in most of the areas.
-It also has the remains of an old bath house surrounding a sulfur spring and has an old bridge that is a popular place for photos.
+Suwannee Springs is where we head when my kids want to go swimming or when our guests ask to go to "the nearest beach."
+It has a small beach area along the river, is shallow enough in most areas, and even includes a rope swing.
+It also has the remains of an old bath house surrounding a sulfur spring and an old bridge that is a popular place for photos.
 It’s also a good place to go if you want to put out a kayak or canoe.

 Mystic Jungle is an educational area for displaced wild animals focused mainly on large cats.
-Open Saturdays from 10 am until 3 pm with tour times at 10 am, 12 pm, 1:30 pm and 3 pm Private tours are generally scheduled on Tuesdays, Thursdays and Sundays.
+It's open on Saturdays from 10am - 3 pm with tour times at 10 am, 12 pm, 1:30 pm and 3 pm.
+Private tours are generally scheduled on Tuesdays, Thursdays and Sundays.

 COST: Donation is $10.
 Children 3 & under are free.